 The University of Kansas provides workers’ compensation coverage to all employees, including student employees and part-time employees.
-Under the Kansas Workers Compensation Act, if an employee is injured or becomes sick due to work, that employee may be eligible to receive medical coverage and compensation for lost wages subject to a weekly maximum.
+Under the Kansas Workers Compensation Act, if an employee is injured or becomes sick due to work, that employee may be eligible, as determined by the State Self Insurance Fund, to receive medical coverage and compensation for lost wages subject to a weekly maximum.

 Only injuries that have occurred out of and/or in the course of employment activities and not caused by misconduct may be compensable by the State Self Insurance/Workers’ Compensation program ».

 If the injury occurs during normal business hours, is not severe in nature, as determined by the employee, and the injured employee wants to seek medical treatment, the injured employee's supervisor and/or the injured employee and the supervisor should contact the State Self Insurance Fund (SSIF) at 785-296-2364 to seek authorization prior to seeking any medical treatment.
 Once authorization from SSIF is received, the injured employee, if located at the Lawrence campus can contact the Business Health Center at Lawrence Memorial Hospital at 785-505-3114 to schedule an appointment.
 If at the Edwards Campus, an injured employee can contact KU MedWest (7405 Renner Road Shawnee, KS) at 913-588-1227, and Via Christi Hospital (14800 W. St. Teresa Wichita, KS) at 316-796-7000 for the Kansas Law Enforcement Training Center (KLETC) in Hutchinson.
 Employees are not required to seek medical treatment following the report of an injury or illness.
 The injured employee should understand that without the prior authorization from SSIF to seek treatment, if the injury is determined to not be compensable by worker's compensation, the employee will be responsible for associated out of pocket expenses.